Jeremy Glazer

-Jeremy Glazer (born November 1, 1978) is an American actor.
-He is best known for his roles in the films Letters From Iwo Jima, Save Me, In The Clouds and Rust Creek.
-Glazer's performances include big-budget blockbusters and independent films, theatre, and television shows such as Modern Family, Grey's Anatomy, Castle and Desperate Housewives.
+Jeremy Glazer is an American actor and voice artist.
+He is best known for his roles in the films Letters from Iwo Jima, Save Me, On the Ride, and Rust Creek.
+Glazer's performances include big-budget blockbusters and independent films, theatre, and television shows such as Modern Family, Grey's Anatomy, The Good Fight, and Animal Kingdom.

 Early life

 Glazer was born and raised in Huntington Station, New York on Long Island, in a Jewish family alongside his older brother, Daniel Glazer, a former talent agent and now successful commercial real estate broker in New York.
 During his childhood summers, he competed in many athletics at a sports camp in West Virginia.
 He attended Walt Whitman High School, South Huntington and was elected President of his class from sophomore to senior year.
 He began performing in school theatre productions, competed in All-County Chorus, and played varsity tennis.
 His father, Roger Glazer, and mother, Evelyn Cohen, are retired high school health and physical education teachers.

 Glazer attended the University of Delaware, majoring in Mass Communications and minoring in Theatre.
 During his summer semesters off from college, Glazer lived in Los Angeles and interned in the entertainment industry for talent agencies and production companies.
 He graduated from college with a bachelor's degree and moved to Los Angeles.
 He first worked as a production assistant at Paramount Pictures on television shows including The Trouble With Normal, Spring Break Lawyer and Men, Women & Dogs.
-Glazer then began acting.
+Glazer later started acting.

 Career

 He appeared in the film Letters from Iwo Jima, which was directed by Clint Eastwood in 2006, and Save Me.
 He co-produced and appeared in Good Dick, which premiered at the Sundance Film Festival in 2008.
 He has also appeared in Moonlight Serenade and When Do We Eat? playing a young Jack Klugman.

-Glazer has made many appearances on the television shows Grey's Anatomy, Modern Family, The Fosters, CSI:NY, CSI: Crime Scene Investigation, Castle, Devious Maids, The Mentalist, Beauty & the Beast, Desperate Housewives, In Plain Sight, Veronica Mars, ER and Angel.
+Glazer has made many appearances on the television shows Grey's Anatomy, Modern Family, The Fosters, CSI:NY, CSI: Crime Scene Investigation, Castle, Devious Maids, The Mentalist, Beauty & the Beast, Desperate Housewives, In Plain Sight, Veronica Mars, ER and Angel..

 He won the LA Weekly Best Male Comedy Award for his leading role in Block Nine.
-He worked along with the Broadway cast of The Little Dog Laughed.
-Other theatre roles include playing both Dorian Gray and James Vane in A Picture of Dorian Gray at the Boston Court Theatre in Los Angeles, You Can't Take It With You at The Antaeus Theatre, The Sandstorm, 7 Redneck Cheerleaders and Anything with The Elephant Theatre Company.
+Theatre roles include playing both Dorian Gray and James Vane in A Picture of Dorian Gray at the Boston Court Theatre in Pasadena, CA, and You Can't Take It With You at The Antaeus Theatre.

 In 2019, Glazer stars in the movie Samir with Sprague Grayden, Michelle Lukes, and Peter Greene.